 Sagada is one of the most popular tourist destinations in the country.
 Dubbed as the "Shangri-la of the Philippines", there are a lot of activities that can be enjoyed here.
 You can do trekking, spelunking, waterfalls hiking, visiting historical sites, food trip and a lot more.
 As first-timers, we enjoyed the peace and serenity of the place, the rusty idyllic atmosphere, it's cool climate and most especially, the friendliness of the people.
+You can find many places and do many things in Sagada.
+Here's a list of some of Sagada's must-see tourist spots, attractions and things to do and experience.

 Here are some of my must-do activities for first-timers visiting Sagada.